Michael Bottom

 I'm an experimental astrophysicist working in the field of exoplanet imaging.
 The goals of my research group are the detection and characterization of planets around other stars, which we pursue by building, developing, and using new instruments.
-Our main research efforts focus on developing infrared detectors and instrument concepts for the Habitable Worlds Observatory, adaptive optics instrumentation for large ground-based telescopes like Keck and Subaru, and observing disks and planets using these and other large ground-based telescope facilities.
+Our main research efforts focus on developing infrared detectors and instrument concepts for the Habitable Worlds Observatory, adaptive optics instrumentation for large ground-based telescopes like Keck and Subaru, and observing disks and planets using the most advanced ground-based telescopes in the world.

 Education: